 You can definitely do it, and we'll show you how -- in four easy steps.

 Credit scores range from 350 to 850.
-Have anything above a 700 and you're in good shape.
+Have anything above a 720 and you're in great shape.

-Fixed-rate loans mean just that: Your mortgage rate will be fixed for the life of your loan.
+Fixed-rate mortgages mean just that: Your mortgage rate will be fixed for the life of your loan.
 These loan types make budgeting easier, because your rate simply won't change.

+Now what?
 You know how to get a mortgage, but you still haven't done it?
-Compare mortgage rates today .
+Compare mortgage rates today.

 Ask your friends a family for referrals for real estate agents in your area - and make sure you check the agent's credentials.